 1) Policy breach

 Employees who are hired on contractual basis are told the policies they are supposed to honor.
-The reality is that employees who work on contract basis miss out on following the company’s policy which may lead to serious trouble for the organization.
+The reality is that employees who are working on contract basis miss out on following the company’s policy which may lead to serious trouble for the organization.
 Managing and monitoring the policy code becomes real difficult which may be the major disadvantage of hiring contractual employees.

 There have been issues with consistency when it comes to contractual employees.
 The employees who work on contract basis are often seen leaving the companies especially the part time employees.
 They may leave in between a project or may even not be handling any critical task yet they create continuity issues which are a major disadvantage.
 Inconsistency in carrying on daily task may even lead to a financial loss when it is related to not being able to fulfill any client requirements.

 3) Motivation Issues